 How to set MAXRECURSION with examples

-• Default behavior no hint: recursion follows the data up to 100 levels.
-The ultimate guide how to access a banned discord server and reconnect with your online community
+Default behavior no hint: recursion follows the data up to 100 levels.
+The ultimate guide to finding discord server settings where to look and what to change 2026

 WITH cte AS